-When too many plane waves are used, the computation of the expansion is known to be numerically unstable, which can drastically limit the accuracy and the efficiency of plane wave approximations~\cite{PerreyDebain2006,Barucq2021}.
-This issue is often understood as an effect of the ill-conditioning of the linear system that is solved to compute the approximation.
-Indeed, ill-conditioning necessarily arises from the almost-linear dependence of propagative plane waves with similar directions of propagation, a situation which is unavoidable when increasing the size of the approximation space.
-Ill-conditioning and instability have been recognized in all plane-wave based Trefftz schemes~\cite[Sec.~4.3]{Hiptmair2016} and are perhaps the main reason that prevented a widespread use of such methods.
-Different techniques have been proposed to curb this instability, see~\cite{Antunes2018,Congreve2018,Barucq2021}.
-A well-known remedy requires using not more than a prescribed number of plane waves in elements of a given size, e.g.~\cite[eq.~(14)]{Huttunen2009}: this keeps the instability at bay but limits the achievable accuracy.
+The computation of plane wave approximations is however known to be numerically unstable, imposing strong limits to the achievable accuracy\ \cite{PerreyDebain2006,Barucq2021}.
+This issue is often understood as an effect of the ill-conditioning of the linear system that is solved\ \cite[Sec.~4.3]{Hiptmair2016}, which inevitably arises from the almost-linear dependence of plane waves with similar propagation directions.
+Different techniques have been proposed to overcome this instability, e.g.\ \cite{Antunes2018,Congreve2018,Barucq2021}.
+A well-known recommendation suggests using not more than a prescribed number of waves in elements of a given size, e.g.\ \cite[Eq.~(14)]{Huttunen2009}: this keeps the instability at bay but limits the achievable accuracy.

-Recent advances in the more general setting of approximation theory, in particular using frames, have shown that ill-conditioning can be successfully overcome with regularization techniques, provided there exist accurate approximations in the form of expansions with bounded coefficients~\cite{Adcock2019,Adcock2020}.
-It turns out that, when using propagative plane waves, for some smooth target Helmholtz solutions such approximations do not exist and (exponentially) large coefficients are necessarily present in the expansion.
-We give the first proof of this in the case of a circular domain: the instability is due to the fact that propagative plane waves are inadequate to approximate the evanescent circular modes, i.e.\ solutions with dominant contributions from large-order Fourier modes.
-Given the popularity of numerical schemes based on propagative plane waves approximations, this negative result is in itself a key outcome of our study.